North Korea says ship seizure by U.S. violates spirit of Trump-Kim summit

 The United States is badly mistaken if it believed it can control the North with force, the ministry statement said, adding it will keep a sharp eye on future U.S. behavior.

-The U.S. Justice Department last week said it had seized a North Korean cargo ship that it accused of illicit coal shipments in violation of sanctions after it was first detained by Indonesia in April 2018. [nL2N22L1AV]
+The U.S. Justice Department last week said it had seized a North Korean cargo ship that it accused of illicit coal shipments in violation of sanctions after it was first detained by Indonesia in April 2018.

 North Korean leader Kim Jong Un and U.S. President Donald Trump held an unprecedented summit on June 12 last year in Singapore and pledged to establish new relations and a peace regime on the Korean peninsula.
 They held a second summit in Vietnam in February which collapsed without agreement.

 U.S. Justice Department officials said the North Korean vessel, known as the “Wise Honest,” was being impounded to American Samoa.
-The announcement came hours after the North fired two short-range missiles on Thursday. [nL3N22L315]
+The announcement came hours after the North fired two short-range missiles on Thursday.

 The North Korean leader called for “full combat posture” following the U.S. seizure of the North Korean cargo ship.